cdpxe/NELphase/documentation/README.md

-# NEL – Tool for Researchers in Network Steganography to Simulate a Network Environment Learning Phase
+# NEL – A Tool to Simulate a Network Environment Learning Phase in Network Steganography

 Written by *Steffen Wendzel*, [www.wendzel.de](http://www.wendzel.de) (wendzel (at) hs-worms (dot) de).
 Research on the NEL phase is currently performed by multiple authors, cf. [our project website](http://ih-patterns.blogspot.de/p/authorscontact.html).